 - Add this mixture to a blender (or use your immersion blender), and blend until smooth.
 Pour this back into the pot, over medium heat.

 - Add the spices, stir, then add the water and the peas.
 Bring the mixture to a boil, then reduce the heat to medium and cover with a lid.
 Cook for 10 minutes, stirring at the halfway mark.

 - Stir in the coconut cream and turn off the heat.

-- Add the paneer right before serving.
-The paneer will soften, but should not completely melt unless the curry is too hot.
+- Stir in the paneer and cook until heated through – if using dairy-free paneer stir it right before serving.
+Dairy-free paneer will soften, but should not completely melt unless the curry is too hot.

 - You can find my dairy-free paneer recipe in my ebook, South Asian Persuasion